MP for Chipping Barnet

 Exchequer Secretary (HM Treasury)

 Dan Tomlinson is the Labour (Co-op) MP for Chipping Barnet, elected in 2024.
-He currently serves as Exchequer Secretary to the Treasury and sits on the Public Accounts Committee, with prior involvement in finance- and ecclesiastical-related committees since entering Parliament.
+He serves as Exchequer Secretary to the Treasury and sits on the Public Accounts Committee; his parliamentary career has included work on finance-related committees such as the Bank Resolution (Recapitalisation) Bill, the Finance (No. 2) Bill committee, and the Ecclesiastical Committee.

-Declared financial interests include donations and other support for activities as an MP, gifts and benefits from sources outside the UK, and visits outside the UK.
+Four declared financial interests include two entries for donations or other support for MP activities, one for gifts and benefits from sources outside the UK, and one for visits outside the UK.

 Generated 21 February 2026